Manage fraud with Stripe Issuing controls and tools

 Loss liability stems from an issue with a transaction that results in a financial loss for one party.
 Liability usually arises from either transaction fraud or a business not fulfilling its obligations on a purchase.

-Loss liability is assigned to either the merchant (the provider of the service or goods being purchased), you as the Stripe Issuing user, or (in rare cases) the cardholder.
-This means that when loss liability is allocated to the “issuer,” you’re accountable unless an exception applies.
+Loss liability is assigned to either the business (the provider of the service or goods being purchased), you as the Stripe Issuing user, or (in rare cases) the cardholder.
+This means that when loss liability is allocated to the issuer, you’re accountable unless an exception applies.
+For more information about cases where the issuer is liable for fraudulent transactions, see Liability assignment.

 Liability assignment

 In many cases, the business owns liability for fraudulent transactions.
-There are, however, a few factors that might result in the liability shifting to you, the Stripe Issuing user.
+There are, however, a few factors that might result in the liability shifting to you, the issuing user:

-Cards and wallets need to be electronically read wherever available, that is, by using the contact or contactless chip interface or swiping the magnetic stripe.
+- Cards and wallets need to be electronically read wherever available, by using the contact or contactless chip interface or swiping the magnetic stripe.
 For manually entered card numbers, such as with mail order or telephone orders, liability is with the business.

-If a chip-enabled card is used at a terminal that only supports magnetic stripe payments, liability shifts to the merchant.
+- If a chip-enabled card is used at a terminal that only supports magnetic stripe payments, liability shifts to the business.

-- However, if the terminal used by the merchant generally supports chip transactions, but the magnetic stripe is used for a given transaction, liability remains with you, as the issuing user.
+- If the terminal used by the business generally supports chip transactions, but the magnetic stripe is used for a transaction, liability remains with you, as the issuing user.

 Transaction fraud controls and tools

-Given the risk that liability transaction fraud can create, you need to take proactive measures to monitor for and prevent it.
+Given the risk that liability transaction fraud can create, you need to be proactive and monitor for and prevent it.
 The following are controls and tools that you can add to your Stripe Issuing program.
 We recommend using as many controls and tools as possible to limit your program’s transaction fraud risk.

 Proactive fraud protection controls